Skip to main content

-This interactive map shows real-time soil temperatures across the United States using data from the USDA SCAN (Soil Climate Analysis Network) stations.
+This interactive soil temperature map shows live readings across the United States from USDA SCAN (Soil Climate Analysis Network) and NOAA USCRN (US Climate Reference Network) stations.
 Use the search bar or “Use My Location” button to find conditions near you, and click any station for detailed readings.

 Understanding the Map